-My parents raised us three kids to be independent, expected us to fly the nest immediately upon high school graduation, so we did.
+My parents raised us three kids to be independent and expected us to fly the nest immediately upon high school graduation.
+So we did.
 I spent many weekends with my friend at her family’s cabin at Lake Wenatchee.
 Because of them, I learned to ski and windsurf.
 When I was 16, a Canon AT-1 camera caught my eye.
 I learned how it worked in a high school photography class and have been taking photos ever since.

-I completed my second and final marathon in 1990, met my time goal of under four hours and vowed to never, ever, EVER run another.
+I completed my second (and hopefully last) marathon in 1990, met my time goal and vowed to never, ever, EVER run another.
 In 1992, I completed my MSCE, married a Naval Officer, skipped the graduation ceremony, pulled up my Washington State roots and headed south to the driest, brownest place I’d ever lived: San Diego.
 Spent six months at the best job ever, as a bridge design engineer at McDaniel Engineering.
-Experienced my favorite day as an engineer when I joined fellow JWA employees in Northridge on the day of the earthquake.
+Experienced my favorite day of work when I joined fellow JWA employees in Northridge on the day of the earthquake.
 In the fall of 1997, joined my husband in Japan where he was stationed at Yokota AB.
 I passed the SE, realized I’d reached the end of my career as I’d known it, birthed two babies, missed my family, friends, and country, warts and all and tried to love the one I was in for 3.5 years until we could return to it.